ngrande/cartographer-web/root/experience/the_cartographer.md

 # Creation of The Cartographer
-The Cartographer is a "pleasure project" of mine simply way to bring some thoughts to the world.
+From time to time i stumble upon a very well written post about an interesting topic and then i think: i also know something, why not share it with others?
+Maybe the 'well-written' part will be well-lacking but why not.
+Also i like to learn more about programming and try out new features and languages.
+So one day i became bored enough to start this little side project which might end up in the ether like it happens so often when i start such a project.
+Nevertheless i might gain some experience with Go - which i will use in this project quite a lot - and how to write thoughts down for a wider audience than one.
-The main idea was to create a very simple web service on which i can put some documents and present them like a blog or simply as a document in itself.
+The main idea was to create a very minimalistic web service on which i can put my documents and present them like in a blog or just as a document / html page  in itself.
-I know there are plenty of web services like Nginx and apache which can do most of this stuff already and surely better - but where is the fun in that?
-I find kind of a pleasure in creating my own stuff and it helps me grasp new concepts much quicker.
-So i used it to tinker around with yet another programming language, which is always fun and best to do on a "real-life" project.
+Surely there are plenty of other web services for this job but it's fun to create your own.
+It also helps me grasp new concepts much quicker and getting your fingers dirty with a new language is best done with a 'real-life project'.

 So here i am.

-Now let me guide you through the inner workings of The Cartographer (which is honestly very simply).
+Now let me guide you through the inner workings of The Cartographer (which is honestly very simple).

 ## Source Code
 You can find the complete source code of the The Cartographer on github.com.
-The project consists of two repository, from which one is the back end and the other is simply the web content for it:
+The project consists of two repository, from which one is the back end and the other is the web content for it:

 + [back end](https://github.com/ngrande/cartographer)
 + [web content](https://github.com/ngrande/cartographer-web)

 ## Concept
-Simply serve every document from a directory hierarchy to the web.
+Serve every document from a specified root directory as web pages.
-Keep it as simple as possible but also let us have some flexibility.
+Keep it simple but also let us have some flexibility.

-For a website HTML is the first thing let's add some more to it:<br/>
-Since i like to write notes and documentation in markdown, so we will create a process that is able to serve markdown documents to a web browser in a readable form.
+At the beginning mainly concentrate on HTML and markdown documents, the former is just what you have to do for a web server and the letter is nice to have.
+For the purpose of flexibility a way to have a template for our html files would be a nice start, so we do not need to copy & paste our html layout.

-Now we have the first requirements:
+So we have the requirements:

 + Read a directory hierarchy
 + Serve every file within these directories
 + Support native HTML
 + Support markdown
++ templates

 ## Implementation

+### Read everything into memory

 ### Conversion
-This means: html and txt files can simply be displayed as-is and all other documents have to get a conversion.
+First we have to do a markdown to html conversion.
-So i remembered a nice tool for this job: [pandoc](https://pandoc.org/) (side note: this tool is mainly written in an even more interesting language: Haskell - if you want to learn something real new and not just hop form C-like language to another C-like language with different kinds of OOP features: try this functional programming language; it's like starting from zero...).
+So i remembered a nice tool for this job: [pandoc](https://pandoc.org/) (side note: this tool is mainly written in an even more interesting language: Haskell - if you want to learn something real new and not just hop form C-like language to another C-like language with different kinds of OOP features: try this functional programming language; it's like starting from zero again...).

 So i figured i could use this handy tool to do the conversion for me.

-## Keep it simple
+A simple call to the system shall do the trick:

+    import "os/exec"

+    ...

+    // assuming you run this on a unix system cmd := exec.Command("sh", "-c", "/usr/bin/pandoc -f markdown -t html5 -s path_to_file") res, err := cmd.Output() // res stores our HTML now

+### Templates